-Rainey and Jung (2015) stated that clear, specific and challenging goals, reward and recognition, training, and development have a significant influence on the performance of the salesman in the Fast-moving consumer goods sector.
+Rainey and Jung [6] stated that clear, specific and challenging goals, reward and recognition, training, and development have a significant influence on the performance of the salesman in the Fast-moving consumer goods sector.
 When goals are ambiguous, it leads to uncertainty, and the motivation decreases and makes the salesman unable to perform their optimum level.
 Hence, the goals must be unambiguous and clear in nature to enhance motivation which ultimately improve their performance level.
-Similarly, employees who are satisfied with their working conditions, including their earnings and incentives, have higher productivity as these factors reinforce their performance (Caligiuri et al., 2010; Saeed & Shah.
-2016) and it was also found that motivated sales team make certain that the targets are regularly met (Madhani, 2015).
-To this end, Sosnowska et al. (2021) reinstated the need of psychological traits and personality assessment (PA) as a means for reliable and effective way for personnel selection.
-The present age is characterized by technology-led innovative business practices that shrink the traditional low-skilled jobs.
+Similarly, employees who are satisfied with their working conditions, including their earnings and incentives, have higher productivity as these factors reinforce their performance [7, 8] and it was also found that motivated sales team make certain that the targets are regularly met [9].
+To this end, Sosnowska et al. [10] reinstated the need of psychological traits and personality assessment (PA) as a means for reliable and effective way for personnel selection.
+The present age is characterized by technologyled innovative business practices that shrink the traditional low-skilled jobs.
 The jobs demand not only to manage the human beings but also to manage the machines.
 However, that does not undermine the importance of effective people management skills which invokes some distinct personality styles.